open-mmlab/mmselfsup/configs/selfsup/mocov3/README.md

 #### ImageNet Linear Evaluation

-The **Linear Evaluation** result is obtained from ViT cls_token output.
+The **Linear Evaluation** result is obtained by training a linear head upon the pre-trained backbone.
 Please refer to [vit-small-p16_8xb128-coslr-90e_in1k](../../benchmarks/classification/imagenet/vit-small-p16_8xb128-coslr-90e_in1k.py) for details of config.

 | Self-Supervised Config                                                                                            | Linear Evaluation |
 | ----------------------------------------------------------------------------------------------------------------- | ----------------- |